Enoki Irqittuq

-Enoki Irqittuq is a former territorial level politician from Hall Beach, Nunavut, Canada.
+Enoki Irqittuq is a former territorial level politician from Sanirajak, Nunavut, Canada.
 He served as a member of the Legislative Assembly of Nunavut from 1999 until 2004.

 Irqittuq was elected in the 1999 Nunavut general election.
 He won the electoral district of Amittuq in a close race defeating former Northwest Territories MLA Mark Evaloarjuk and three other candidates winning 33% of the popular vote.
 He ran for a second term in office in the 2004 Nunavut general election but was badly defeated by candidate Louis Tapardjuk finishing second last in a field of five candidates.